 Now based at ECEHH, Conny continues to develop social theoretical and qualitative methodological approaches for exploring the social and physical environments that shape health behaviours.
 A particular interest lies in framing behaviour change within social practice theories, and in understanding multi-sectoral policy responses to chronic diseases in the UK, the Caribbean region and elsewhere.

-Conny is currently principal investigator on an Academy of Medical Sciences and Wellcome Trust funded study to develop a sociological approach to behaviour change, co-investigator on a MRC-funded development study to understand stakeholder interactions with a diabetes policy systems model in the Caribbean (led by the University of the West Indies), and co-investigator on a GCRF MRC-funded project to understand community food production in the Caribbean and South Pacific (led by the University of Cambridge).
+Conny is currently principal investigator of a project working with historians to investigate the history of Caribbean Foodscapes to explore the ways cities impact on their populations’ food practices and opportunities and subsequent health outcomes; she is also principal investigator of the Active Travel Synthesis study (AcTS) study, an Academy of Medical Sciences and Wellcome Trust funded study to develop a sociological approach to behaviour change, and co-investigator on a GCRF MRC-funded project to understand community food production in the Caribbean and South Pacific (led by the University of Cambridge).

 2009 PhD Social Anthropology (University of Edinburgh)

 2006 MSc by Research Anthropology of Health and Illness (University of Edinburgh)

 2003 MA Sociology and Social Anthropology (University of Heidelberg)